-Led by The University of Manchester, the research will bring together some of the UK’s leading academics, from the universities of Manchester, Cambridge, Leeds, Sheffield, Imperial College London, Oxford and the National Physical Laboratory, who collaborate regularly to maintain the UK’s leading expertise in 2D materials.
-Other institutions that are not currently part of the Henry Royce Institute, including the universities of Nottingham and Warwick, will also collaborate on the research.
+This research theme is led by the University of Manchester but brings together some of the UK’s leading academics, from the universities of Manchester, Cambridge, Leeds, Sheffield, Imperial College London, Oxford and the National Physical Laboratory, who collaborate regularly to maintain the UK’s leading expertise in 2D materials.
+Other institutions that are not currently part of the Henry Royce Institute, including the universities of Nottingham and Warwick, also collaborate on the research.

 Equipment & Facilities